invoiceninja/invoiceninja/docs/configure.rst

 - Run ``php artisan db:seed --class=FontsSeeder``
 - Clear the cache by adding ``?clear_cache=true`` to the end of the URL

+Omnipay
+"""""""

+We use `Omnipay <https://github.com/thephpleague/omnipay-braintree>`_ to support our payment gateway integrations.

+Follow these steps to add a driver.

+- Add the package to composer.json and then run ``composer install``
+- Add a row to the gateways table. ``name`` is used in the gateway select, ``provider`` needs to match the Omnipay driver name
+- Clear the cache by adding ``?clear_cache=true`` to the end of the URL

+..
+NOTE:: Most drivers also require `code changes <https://github.com/invoiceninja/invoiceninja/tree/master/app/Ninja/PaymentDrivers>`_ to work correctly.

 Google Map
 """"""""""